Thelukepet/course/background/hadoop.md

 The tutorial was tested inside the Docker container for Spark-Notebook that we setup in the previous lab sessions;
 you would use the `docker exec` command to start a shell inside the image first.
-The HDFS filesystem that you create and use in this tutorial, will be re-used in the later lab sessions on Spark.
+The HDFS filesystem that you create and use in this tutorial, can be re-used in the later lab sessions on Spark.

 ### Setup